Thought Leadership Marketing for the Subject Matter Expert

 The interaction needs to be substantive enough that people can sample the thought leader’s expertise.
 Think of it as an expertise appetizer.

 Writing the definitive best-selling book on a topic is the gold standard of thought leadership.
-But if a book sounds overwhelming, there other ways that you can convey your expertise through writing.
+But if a book sounds overwhelming, there are other ways that you can convey your expertise through writing.
 Articles in trade publications, blog posts, white papers and executive guides can also communicate your insights and build your reputation.

 Of course, not all writing builds thought leadership.
 As a matter of fact, if done carelessly, it can easily reveal a real lack of leadership.